olimorris/persisted.nvim/README.md

 ## :package: Installation

-Install the plugin with your preferred package manager:
+Install and configure the plugin with your preferred package manager:

 **[Lazy.nvim](https://github.com/folke/lazy.nvim)**